- Bill Digest

 (6) Geofencing. – Technology approved by the Commission and utilized by an interactive sports wagering operator to verify a registered player's geolocation prior to the time the registered player is placing a sports wager.

-(7) Gross wagering revenue. – The total of all of the following received by an interactive sports wagering operator from sports wagers as authorized under this Article:
+(7) Gross wagering revenue. – The total of amounts received by an interactive sports wagering operator from sports wagers as authorized under this Article less the amounts paid as winnings before any deductions for expenses, fees, or taxes.

 (8) Interactive account. – A mobile account established by a registered player for the purpose of placing sports wagers in accordance with this Article.